 - 500 grams mixed vegetables Ideally use a prepared bag of stir-fry vegetables either fresh or frozen.
 Or ordinary frozen vegetable mix.

-- 1 inch fresh ginger grated or minced.
-Or a teaspoon of dried ginger.
+- 1 inch fresh ginger grated or minced, or 1 teaspoon of dried ginger

-- 4 cloves garlic fine chopped or minced.
-Or 1 teaspoon of garlic powder/paste.
+- 4 cloves garlic fine chopped or minced, or 1-2 teaspoon of garlic powder or paste.

-- 1 tablespoon Chinese 5 spice powder Or curry powder/ similar spice blend.
+- 1 tablespoon Chinese 5 spice powder Or curry powder, or similar spice blend

-- Bring to the boil.Lower heat and simmer for about 5 minutes.
+- Bring to the boil, lower the heat and simmer for about 5 minutes.

 - Taste the seasoning.
-It will likely not require salt and pepper but add it if preferred.Ready to serve.
+It will likely not require salt and pepper but add it if preferred, also add more soy sauce to taste.

 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

-- Give your stir fry soup a flavour boost by adding a packet of vegan-friendly stir fry sauce at the end of cooking.
+- Give your stir fry soup an extra flavour boost by adding a packet of vegan-friendly stir fry sauce at the end of cooking.
 This is a good way to use up a packet that may have been lying around for a while!

 - Reduced packets of veggies or veggies needing used up in the fridge, or ready prepared stir-fry veggie mixes are ideal for this recipe.